ninezerozeronine/chip-computer/sphinx_docs/index.rst

 Welcome to the documentation for my 8-bit 74 Series Computer project!

-I have to start by saying a huge thank you to `Ben Eater`_ whose simply excellent series of `YouTube videos`_  inspired and informed this project.
-If you would like to get the most out of this documentation please watch his series of videos first.
-The bulk of the work in this project has been implementing the designs in his videos and extending them a little.
+I have to start by saying a huge thank you to the people, sortware and websites that informed and inspired this project.
+See the :doc:`resources` page for a full listing.

+If you would like to get the most out of this documentation please see the :doc:`resources` page for links to the resources I used (especially the videos by Ben Eater and James Bates).
+I've tried to only document things not covered elsewhere and point to the existing resources were available.

 The source for any code used (and these docs) is available in the `GitHub repository`_.